slarmoo/.github/profile/javascript/asyncAwait/asyncAwait.md

 📖 **Deeper dive reading**: [MDN async function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)

-JavaScript Promise objects are great for asynchronous execution, but as developers began build large systems with promises they started wanting a more concise representation.
+JavaScript Promise objects are great for asynchronous execution, but as developers began to build large systems with promises they started wanting a more concise representation.
 This was provided with the introduction of the `async/await` syntax.
 The `await` keyword wraps the execution of a promise and removed the need to chain functions.
 The `await` expression will block until the promise state moves to `fulfilled`, or throws an exception if the state moves to `rejected`.
 For example, if we have a function that returns a coin toss promise.

 ```js
 const coinToss = () => {